Daikin iSmile 2026 buying guide: is it right for your home?

 Daikin is the default choice on most Singapore aircon shortlists, which is exactly why it deserves a closer look.
 The real question is not whether Daikin works.
 It is whether iSmile fits your home better than the alternatives, or whether you are just buying what everyone else bought.

 Daikin is everywhere in Singapore because it works.
 But "everyone has one" is a market signal, not a reason.
-The honest first question is whether the trade-offs match what your household actually needs from an aircon over the next ten years.
+The question that actually matters: do the trade-offs fit what your household needs from an aircon across the next ten years?

 | Right fit | Wrong fit |